jae1911/sitecontent/content/blog/2023/fido.md

 Back in July 2021, I backed the the Solokeys V2 IndieGoGo campaign, that were originally supposed to be released in June 2021.
 Sadly, Solokeys had delays due to supply chain and construction issues, pushing the release and shipment of the pledged keys to September of that same year.
 It's around that same time that surveys, asking what USB type you wanted for the keys and setting your delivery address were sent, giving the hope for a rapid delivery.

 Fast forward to September, more delays, pushing delivery even further to October; but after waiting all of that time, what is one month more? (little did I know)
 All the way through end of 2021 and 2022, more and more delays were announced, always pushing further and further the delivery date.
 It's around that time I decided to purchase another brand of security key while waiting, a Yubikey 5 NFC (yes, a single one, I know having no backups is bad).

 Finally, in August 2023, after two years of waiting, I received my two Solokeys V2, one USB-A and one USB-C.

 ### Yubikey

-The Yubikey is the first ever security I got.
+The Yubikey is the first ever security key I got.
 Nothing else much can be said except that it works well and is pretty much a plug-and-play solution.
 I only have two complains about Yubikey: